tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

     >>>

 which gives a Python version of 2.7.4, which is fine.

+An easy way to get Python and all of the necessary packages installed is [the Anaconda distribution](https://store.continuum.io/cshop/anaconda/).

 If not, you should find out how to get it, preferably by your operating system's package manager, such as `apt` on the Debian and Ubuntu flavours of Linux.
 If you are using a high-performance computing (HPC) facility, such as [ARCHER](https://www.archer.ac.uk), it may be available as a module that you can load.